mnot/I-D/rfc5988bis/draft.md

    5. For each item `parameter` in `parameter_strings`:

-      1. Remove whitespace from the beginning and end of `parameter`.
+      1. Remove OWS from the beginning and end of `parameter`.

       2. Split `parameter` into `param_name` and `param_value` on the first "=" character.
 If
         `parameter` does not contain "=", let `param_name` be `parameter` and `param_value` be null.

-      3. Remove whitespace from the end of `param_name` and the beginning of `param_value`.
+      3. Remove OWS from the end of `param_name` and the beginning of `param_value`.

       4. Case-normalise `param_name` to lowercase.